-Although host names resolve to IP addresses, a reliable host name is the only form of identification and whitelisting accepted.
+Although hostnames resolve to IP addresses, a reliable hostname is the only form of identification and allowlisting accepted.

 What else can I do with Touchpoints besides embed them in websites and web applications?

 Touchpoints that are embedded on the same web page can communicate with each other and exchange data in order to implement more complex and feature-rich integration solutions that could otherwise not be accomplished by embedding a single Touchpoint.
 In addition, the same mechanism that Touchpoints use to communicate with each other can also be leveraged to communicate with other web widgets and web application elements on the same page, regardless if they are MindTouch-powered or not.
 You can learn more about these capabilities by reading about Advanced Integration Programming with Touchpoints.

 Are Touchpoints secure?
 What is the technology behind them?

 Our engineering team has provided an informative blog post that explains how Touchpoints work and why they are are a secure way to embed both public and private content in other websites and web applications.